amolinar1/DataMiningProject/README.md

  - Modifications: Test of several different classifier and parameters

 #### Week 4:
- - Two improvements : accuracy goes from 0.19 to 0.82 and another improvement, best accuracy = 0.823
+ - Two improvements: accuracy goes from 0.19 to 0.82 and another improvement, best accuracy = 0.823
- - Modifications: advanced data cleaning, search of the best hyperparameters with GridSearch
+ - Modifications: advanced data cleaning, searching the best hyperparameters with GridSearch

 ### 📹 Link to the video
 Soon!